bailey27/cppcryptfs/INSTALL.md

 There might be errors about installing the OpenSSL documentation.
 They won't affect your ability to build cppcryptfs.

-rapidjson
+RapidJSON
 ------

-rapidjson is used for parsing the config file gocryptfs.conf.
+RapidJSON is used for parsing the config file gocryptfs.conf.
 It consists of only header files, so there is no need to build it separately.

 ```
 c: